clar1k/blogify-api/README.md

 - Run the command in terminal.

         git clone https://github.com/clar1k/BlogifyAPI

-- When write in command line:
+- Go to the new directory.
+When write in command line:

         py -m venv .venv

-- Activate virtual environment
+- Activate virtual environment.

         pip install -r requirements.txt
-        python app.py
+        python main.py
-        Go to the app.route '/' in your browser
+- Go to the **http://127.0.0.1:8000/docs** in your browser to see documentation and all the endpoints for the API